 - Utility Tool: Do you really need something with a corkscrew, fishhook, magnifying glass, etc.??
 Nine times out of ten, all you require is a tool with knife, scissors and tweezers.

 - Novel: Try and make it a short one.
 Nothing Russian, with the possible exception of One Day in the Life of Ivan Denisovich.
-Probably not the best choice if you are hiking in cold climates.
+Probably not the best choice if you happen to be hiking in cold climates.

 - Perishables: For items such as fuel, sunscreen, insect repellent, toothpaste and antiseptic ointment, calculate how long you will be hiking for and then bring appropriately sized tubes/containers.
 It all adds up.